Eco Tree Hive

 Inspired by other bee guardians, I came up with my own version of a tree hive which aims to help redress this problem.
 Whilst providing a much improved habitat to that of a common beehive, it also allows the bees to live a relatively undisturbed existence and enables them to follow their natural instincts.

-The carcass of the hive is made from 12mm hardwood ply.
-Cedar is used for the framework and both the interior & exterior are clad with 20mm Facade Cork ®,often used on the exterior of buildings, for its superior insulation properties
+The carcass of the hive is made from 25mm British Cedar.
+The interior is clad with a layer 20mm Facade Cork ®, often used on the exterior of eco-buildings, for its superior insulation properties

-The interior is lined with sawn cedar, providing a rough surface for the bees to line with Propolis ® This is very important for the health of the colony.
+The cork has a further lining of sawn cedar, to provide a rough surface for the bees to line with Propolis ® This is very important for the health of the colony.
 A spale is also inserted across the cavity to help support the comb

 Roof bars are attached to the inner lid to give the bees a starting point to build their comb. a piece of old comb is inserted on installation to help attract a swarm